 Press the pairing button on the mouse

-Bluetooth mice usually come with a centrally placed pairing button that you’ll press to activate Bluetooth.
+Bluetooth mice usually come with a centrally placed pairing button that you’ll press to activate it.

-Press and hold the Bluetooth pairing button for a second or two to make the device discoverable through Bluetooth.
+Press and hold the Bluetooth pairing button for a second or two to make the device discoverable.

-On most occasions, a blue light will flash when Bluetooth is successfully activated on the mouse.
+A blue light will occasionally flash when it is successfully activated on the mouse.

 Finish pairing the two devices